How to Say No: 30 Surprising Ways to Reject Customers

 22. It wouldn’t be appropriate…

 Feel like your customer is taking advantage of you or making an uncomfortable request?
-Avoid freebies, accepting generous offers or being coerced to reciprocate for your customer.
+Avoid freebies, accepting generous offers or being coerced to engage with a customer in an unconformable manner.

 23. I can’t tell you right now…